 For those that run an Arch based distributions, the Arch User Repository (AUR) is your friend.
 Simply search for

-Configuring Double Commander
+Configuring Double Commander on Linux

 Because Double Commander is a generic file manager, it requires a little configuring to make it work with your desktop environment.
 Additionally, I prefer to change a few other settings to make Double Commander more to my personal liking.
 The following slide show presents these configuration steps: